 Week #1: National Preparedness Month

-Earthquakes are uncommon in New York City, but you can rock at earthquake preparedness.
-When an earthquake happens, remember three important steps — drop, cover, and hold on!
-Prepare for an earthquake by finding a sturdy piece of furniture in your home, and practice ducking underneath in the event of an earthquake.
-Smaller tremors often follow the initial shake, so practice holding on until all shaking stops. #ShakeOut #EarthquakePreparedness
+Earthquakes are uncommon in New York City, but you can shake up your preparedness skills knowing what to do when an earthquake happens.
+Remember three important steps — drop, cover, and hold on!
+Find a sturdy piece of furniture in your home, and practice ducking underneath in the event of an earthquake.
+Smaller tremors often follow the initial shake, so practice holding on until all shaking stops.

 Stay safe while you deck the halls this holiday season.
 Hundreds of house fires are caused by dry Christmas trees and unsafe holiday and decorative lighting each year.
-Make sure to install smoke and carbon monoxide detectors throughout your home, practice safe home heating, and if you use candles for religious or decorative purposes, make sure not leave them unattended.
-If a fire occurs in your home, evacuate everyone as fast as possible, close the doors behind you and call 911.
-To learn more about fire safety, visit FDNYsmart.org, or meet up with Hot Dog and Siren when they come to your neighborhood! #FireSafety #FDNYSmart
+Make sure to install smoke and carbon monoxide alarms throughout your home, practice safe home heating, and if you use candles for religious or decorative purposes, make sure not leave them unattended.
+You can find a lot more fire safety tips for the holidays at FDNYSmart.org.
+Have a safe and jolly holiday season!

-If you've followed these tips and reminders throughout the year, you've stuck with your readiness resolution.
-As 2018 comes to a close, give your wisdom to others by sharing gifts of preparedness.
-Put together Go Bags for your family and friends, and pass the knowledge of preparedness along to those you love. #HolidayPreparedness #ResolveToBeReady #ResolveToBeReady2019
+As the year comes to a close, give your wisdom to others by sharing gifts of preparedness.
+Put together Go Bags for your family and friends and pass the knowledge of preparedness along to those you love.
+Have a happy and prepared New Year!

 Use these toolkits to coordinate messaging for topics covered in the Resolve to Be Ready calendar.